 While all of this creativity was going on Nintendo was playing a computer game of its own.
 Hiroshi had requested a security device be designed into the Famicom so that only Nintendo could create cartridges that worked with it.
-However it was quickly realised that selling licences for other companies to create games was yet another way of making money from the Famicom.
+However it was quickly realized that selling licenses for other companies to create games was yet another way of making money from the Famicom.
 Nintendo kept a tight control on the market.
-Its licence was such that Nintendo made money even if the licensee didn't.
+Its license was such that Nintendo made money even if the licensee didn't.

 The US Market

 NOA grew and grew.
 It used the same sort of licensing arrangement for third party games that Hiroshi had instigated in Japan.
-It also ran Nintendo Power - a magazine with a huge circulation - around 5 million! - that was sent to every console owner and is still being published.
+It also ran Nintendo Power - a magazine with a huge circulation - around 5 million! - that was sent to every console owner and only shut up shop in December 2012.

 If you want to know more about Nintendo's history - and there are lots of incidents I haven't told you about like MCA suing over copyright infringement of King Kong - read Game Over - Nintendo's Battle to Dominate An Industry by David Sheff, see details in the sidebar.